Here are 8 ways to Increase Student Engagement:

 Best for students in grades 8-12.

 Engage your students: Make your students responsible for their own learnings and push their boundaries in our technology-driven world.
-This teaches them how to be adaptable and gets them used to a globalized environment.
+This teaches them how to be adaptable and gets them familiar with a globalized environment.

 Add this to your classroom: Write your digital plans online through free teacher lesson planners such as Planboard and share any plans with students.
 Assess your student’s knowledge on their ability to follow instructions through online quizzes.